stillfinder/export_settings/README.md

-export_settings
+Export Settings
 ===============

-Drupal Export Settings module
+Drupal 'Export Settings' module

 * Developed by Stillfinder.
 * http://stillfinder.net/en/project/export-settings-drupal-modul-dlya-eksporta-nastroek-sayta
 * https://github.com/stillfinder/export_settings

-This module can be used for export settings of Drupal site to another environment.
-This module enables you to select which settings of site you want to export.
+The module can be used for export settings of Drupal site to another environment.
+You can select which settings of a site you would like to export.

 Installation
 ------------
-1. Download latest module code or use 'git clone https://github.com/stillfinder/export_settings.git'.
+1. Download latest module code or use terminal command `git clone https://github.com/stillfinder/export_settings.git`
 2. Enable the module.